About chemotherapy for prostate cancer

 Chemotherapy for prostate cancer

-Chemotherapy is sometimes used to treat prostate cancer that has spread to other parts of the body.
+Chemotherapy means using drugs that kill cancer cells.
+It is sometimes used to treat prostate cancer that has spread to other parts of the body.
 A number of chemotherapy drugs may be used, including

 Docetaxel is the most commonly used drug.
 It is licensed in the UK for prostate cancer that has not responded to hormone treatment, or the hormone treatment is no longer working.
-But it is only used for people who the doctors think are fit enough to have this chemotherapy treatment.
+It is only used for people who the doctors think are fit enough to have this chemotherapy treatment.
 All chemotherapy has side effects.
-The likely side effects have to be balanced with the potential benefit you get from the treatment.
+The likely side effects have to be balanced with the potential benefit you get from the treatment in controlling the cancer for a while.

 A number of clinical trials are looking into using chemotherapy to treat prostate cancer.

-If you are taking any dietary supplements or herbal medicines, it is a good idea to tell your doctor.
+If you are taking any dietary supplements or herbal medicines, you need to tell your doctor.
 Some supplements may interact with chemotherapy and could be harmful.

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

-Chemotherapy is sometimes used to treat prostate cancer that has spread to other parts of the body.
+Chemotherapy means using drugs that kill cancer cells.
+It is sometimes used to treat prostate cancer that has spread to other parts of the body.
 It is used mainly if hormone therapy is not controlling the cancer.
 A number of chemotherapy drugs may be used and these include

 The links above take you to information about the side effects of each drug.